mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/elasticsearch/index.md

 ### Install

-From the [Project Catalog](/dkp/kommander/1.3/projects/platform-services/) select the desired version of Elasticsearch, and select Deploy.
+From the [Project Catalog](/dkp/kommander/1.3/projects/platform-services/) select the desired version of Elasticsearch, and select **Deploy**.

 Below is an example of what should appear in the Kommander UI.
 The dialog is populated with appropriate defaults: